 If you have any questions, please feel free to contact one of our offices located in Bellaire and Houston, TX .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Neuropathy can be a potentially serious condition, especially if it is left undiagnosed.
-If you have any concerns that you may be experiencing nerve loss in your feet, consult with Barry P. Weinstein, DPM from Bellaire Podiatry.
-Our doctor will assess your condition and provide you with quality foot and ankle treatment for neuropathy.
+Preventing falls among the elderly is very important.
+If you are older and have fallen or fear that you are prone to falling, consult with Barry P. Weinstein, DPM from Bellaire Podiatry.
+Our doctor will assess your condition and provide you with quality advice and care.

 If you have any questions, please feel free to contact one of our offices located in Bellaire and Houston, TX .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.